egomobile/ego-cli/README.md

-local-ip      # Lists all IP addresses of all known network interfaces service node-install  # Deletes "node_modules" and executes "npm install" with optional "npm update" and "npm audit fix" public-ip     # Tries to detect public IPv4 and IPv6 address(es) by using ipify.org service serve         # Starts a HTTP server, serving the files in the current directory
+local-ip      # Lists all IP addresses of all known network interfaces service node-install  # Deletes "node_modules" and executes "npm install" with optional "npm update" and "npm audit fix" public-ip     # Tries to detect public IPv4 and IPv6 address(es) by using ipify.org service qr            # Generates a QR code image in the current directory serve         # Starts a HTTP server, serving the files in the current directory
 ```